apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ShardingSelector extends the ServiceSpec.Selector by allowing you to specify a sharding name
+<p>Extends the ServiceSpec.Selector by allowing the specification of a sharding name, which is defined in
-defined in Cluster.Spec.ShardingSpecs[x].Name as selectors for the service.
+cluster.spec.shardingSpecs[x].name, to be used as a selector for the service.
-ShardingSelector and ComponentSelector cannot be set at the same time.</p>
+Note that this and the ComponentSelector are mutually exclusive and cannot be set simultaneously.</p>
 </td>
 </tr>
 <tr>